-Hal Parker President
+J. Walt Starr

-Ford Dye Vice President
+Tom Duff Vice President

-Alfred Rankins, Jr
+Alfred Rankins, Jr Commissioner of Higher Education

 Education and Research Center 3825 Ridgewood Road Jackson, Mississippi 39211-6453

 NONDISCRIMINATION/EQUAL EDUCATION OPPORTUNITY

 As an institution of higher education and in the spirit of its policies of equal employment opportunity, the University declares its policy of equal educational opportunity.
 All applicants for admission will be considered without regard to an applicant's race, color, religion, sex, gender identity, sexual orientation, national origin, disability related to program performance, disabled veteran status, or Vietnam era veteran status.
 This policy is noted in all student handbooks.
 Complaints or grievances of any student who has reason to think he or she has been affected by discrimination will be considered through established procedures.